 Coleman attended Shenandoah University because of its fabulous reputation, and because the university gave her the opportunity to work on her degrees in the summer.
-During her time at the university, Coleman has given numerous solo recitals and award-winning performances through National Association of Teachers of Singing.
-She has also studied many roles including Gilda, in Verdi’s “Rigoletto,” Anna in Verdi’s “Falstaff” and Suzel in Mascagni’s “L’Amico Fritz.”
+During her time at the university, Coleman gave numerous solo recitals and award-winning performances through the National Association of Teachers of Singing.
+She has also studied many roles including Gilda in Verdi’s “Rigoletto,” Anna in Verdi’s “Falstaff” and Suzel in Mascagni’s “L’Amico Fritz.”
 She sang the role of Mrs. Fiorentino in Shenandoah Opera Theatre’s production of “Street Scene” as well.

 “Shenandoah is on the cutting edge of voice studies,” said Coleman.
 “They are open to all styles of music, allowing me to experience and develop my voice in a multitude of genres, as well as gain knowledge in vocal pedagogy of all styles.”